Compliance Framework

 Description

-The University needs to ensure staff are aware of the PID Policy, protections under the Act and how and to whom to report.
+The University needs to ensure public officials and PID Act responsible officers are aware of the various aspects of the PID Act, including the PID policy, protections under the Act, how and to whom to report, and their responsibilities (PID Act s 48).

 Impacts